The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The project uses two main services:
 1) YouTube Channel
-- Go to the project's YouTube Channel to see the introduction video, overview videos and video tutorial clips.
+- Go to the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g) to see the introduction video, overview videos and video tutorial clips.
-- Videos were created using ShotCut and are published in the WebM or MP4 file formats.
+- Videos were created using ShotCut and are published in the [WebM](https://en.wikipedia.org/wiki/WebM) or [MP4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) file formats.
 2) Drive: for backup of the project
 - Backup the video source files.
 - Backup the GitHub repos.